altafhossainsunny/Deep-learning-project-for-hand-writing-recognition/README.md

 - 📏 Consistent image quality improves results

 ## Results
-The project achieves writer identification through two complementary approaches:
+The project achieves writer identification through a custom CNN architecture:
-- **Custom CNN**: Uses learned texture features from handwriting patches with forensic analysis
+- **Training**: Custom CNN learns texture features from 64x64 handwriting patches
-- **Traditional CV**: Uses handcrafted ORB features
+- **Evaluation**: Trained model tested on separate test dataset with majority voting

 The CNN model with **1.63M parameters** focuses on fine-grained texture analysis, making it particularly effective for forensic handwriting analysis.
 Results are automatically saved to `result.csv` for analysis.